-The general aim of CTM is to improve the quality and innovation in the health research in Estonia.
-The Centre brings together researchers working in different areas in health research, and combines competencies from diverse areas of medical research.
+The general aim of CTM is to improve the quality and innovation in health research in Estonia.
+The Centre brings together researchers working in different areas in health research and combines competencies from diverse areas of medical research.
 CTM is a partner for the state, businesses and society to provide expertise in the field of health research.